probot/ideas/GOOGLE_SUMMER_OF_CODE.md

 <a name="project-5"></a>
 ## 5. Twitter Integration

 Use GitHub’s Pull Requests & Reviews to collaborate on a shared twitter account.
 Tweets are simply files in a repository.
-The GItHub app would enforce the character limit by setting a pull request status.
+The GitHub app would enforce the character limit by setting a pull request status.
 Tweets could be allowed to be scheduled or be queued based on a configured tweet schedule

 - Expected outcome: GitHub Application like https://github.com/apps/stale that can be installed on GitHub repositories
 - Possible mentors: Brandon, Gregor, Jason